On the Practical Performance of Noise Modulation for Ultra-Low-Power IoT: Limitations, Capacity, and Energy Trade-offs: Introduction

+\textit{Noise Modulation} (NoiseMod), also known as variance-shift keying, conveys information through the variance of a transmitted Gaussian noise signal rather than a coherent carrier \cite{b5,b6}.
+Detection is entirely non-coherent, relying only on received-energy estimation and requiring neither carrier synchronization nor channel estimation \cite{b7}.

+Although NoiseMod has been theoretically investigated \cite{b6,b8,b9}, its practical performance relative to conventional schemes such as Non-Coherent Frequency Shift Keying (NC-FSK) or coherent Binary Phase Shift Keying (BPSK) remains insufficiently understood.
+In particular, comparisons in terms of Bit Error Rate (BER), energy efficiency, channel capacity, and Rayleigh-fading robustness are still lacking.

 This paper presents a comprehensive analysis of Noise Modulation.
-The main contributions are: \begin{enumerate} \item Derivation of the optimal Likelihood Ratio Test (LRT) threshold and closed-form BER expressions for AWGN and Rayleigh channels, with a full complex baseband signal model, showing that a coherent receiver with 2-antenna selection diversity mitigates the non-coherent error floor. \item Development of a detailed energy consumption model separating static baseband and ADC power, proving linear scaling with the sample size ($N$) and revealing a BER–SNR–energy trade-off. \item Evaluation of capacity and spectral efficiency limits, highlighting the throughput bottleneck caused by oversampling compared to coherent BPSK and FSK. \item Numerical analysis identifying energy crossover distances, demonstrating NoiseMod efficiency at ultra-short range and its exponential degradation relative to BPSK with distance. \end{enumerate}
+The main contributions are: \begin{enumerate} \item A closed-form Likelihood Ratio Test (LRT) threshold and BER expression for AWGN and Rayleigh channels.
+This work extends the real-valued energy-detection analysis of \cite{b6} to the complex baseband case. \item Demonstration that a 2-antenna selection-diversity scheme can be implemented \emph{without} instantaneous channel-state information (CSI) at essentially no performance cost relative to a genie-aided bound. \item A detailed, fully parameterized energy consumption and link-budget model separating static baseband and ADC power, revealing a BER, $E_b/N_0$, energy trade-off and an explicit energy crossover distance against BPSK. \item A Binary-Symmetric-Channel (BSC)-based capacity comparison showing the throughput bottleneck caused by oversampling compared to coherent BPSK and non-coherent FSK. \end{enumerate}